TKahyo/IvDd.pl/README.md

 #IvDd.pl

 ##Description
-#####IvDd.pl is a Perl script to estimate insertional polymorphisms of LTR-retrotransposons from the DGV dataset.
+#####IvDd.pl is a Perl script to estimate insertional variations of LTR-retrotransposons from the DGV dataset.

 ##Requirement
 #####1.
 Tools